Top 10 SaaS product marketing trends for 2020

 As consumers online open emails and single-digit rates, it’s been about time marketers start looking at other options to reach customers.
 A really popular one that is getting higher open and engagement rates is push notifications.
 The average push notification open rate is 53.3%, which is crazy high.
 It’s natural for users both on desktop and mobile to receive notifications that open up windows and apps; the whole process requires less work.
 It’s more in context and direct than sending something to an email inbox.
 Beamer is a great option for push notifications.

-Beamer is a news feed that sits within your site.
+Beamer is a changelog and news feed that sits within your site.
 You can share updates for anything, including announcements for new features, on it and add photos, videos, GIFs, and CTAs.
 It opens up when someone clicks the “What’s New” tab in your navigation or icon in your interface.
 It acts as a central place for all your updates and messages.
 Beamer has the option to enable push notifications so that those who have visited your site who have opted in get a message when you post an update.
 When they click, they return to your site with the Beamer feed open.
 It’s a great way to bring back interested leads or customers and engage them on your site right away.

 9. Video marketing:

 Video has been outperforming other mediums heavily exponentially over the last few years.
 Thanks to YouTube, it’s exploding on social as the preferred medium of social media users.
 Marketers who use video grow revenue 49% faster than non-video users.
 Promotional videos and video content outperform simple branded posts and are much more engaging.
 Video production can be expensive, especially for professionally shot videos but there are so many emerging tools that are helping marketing teams produce effective videos quickly.
 Wave Animatron has a ton of stock video and photo and a drag and drop editor that helps you make quick branded content.
 Shakr is also amazing for making super graphic brand videos to announce sales, new products, etc.

 10. Multi-channel marketing and selling: